ikos-dighum/ikos-dighum.github.io/calendar.md

 * 16 November: Structural topic modelling using stm

-* 23 November: Keyword-assisted topic modelling with keyATM
+* 23 November: Keyword-assisted topic modelling using keyATM

 * 30 November: An introduction to sentiment analysis